 In October 2010, the first class of 10 CDHC students completed training and began working in tribal clinics, urban and rural Federally Qualified Health Centers, Indian Health Service Facilities and other settings.
 The eight students in the second CDHC class completed their training in fall 2011, followed by16 students who graduated the following year.

 While the educational phase of the ADA CDHC pilot project has come to an end, the Association's commitment has not.
-The ADA is currently evaluating the effectiveness and viability of the CDHC model and providing technical assistance to educational institutions, clinics and other stakeholders interested in creating CDHC programs.
+The ADA evaluated the effectiveness and viability of the CDHC model and is currently providing technical assistance to educational institutions, clinics and other stakeholders interested in creating CDHC programs.